Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Note: In this example $(CONFIG_ISDN_PPP_BSDCOMP) evaluates to "m"

-If a kernel module is built from several source files, you specify that you want to build a module in the same way as above; however, kbuild needs to know which object files you want to build your module from, so you have to tell it by setting a $(<module_name>-y) variable.
+If a kernel module is built from several source files, you specify that you want to build a module in the woke same way as above; however, kbuild needs to know which object files you want to build your module from, so you have to tell it by setting a $(<module_name>-y) variable.